sjl/cl-pcg/docs/02-usage.markdown

 `cl-pcg` is a [permuted congruential generator][pcg] implementation in pure Common Lisp.
 It provides a high-level API and a low-level API.

+PCGs are **not** cryptographically secure.
+If you need that, look elsewhere.

 [pcg]: http://www.pcg-random.org/

 [TOC]